developerBlogs/developerBlogs.github.io/_posts/2021-08-28-rails_api_series-01.markdown

 1. Setting up our Ruby on Rails API only application with all necessary gems and stuff.
 2. Adding Rspec for the TDD approach.
-3. Building a login/session API
+3. Building a CRUD RESTful APIs
-4. Integrating Google Oauth
+4. Active model serializers
+5. Integrating Fast JSON api, JSON API specification
+6. Integration SWAGGER for api documentation
-5. and many more .....
+7. and many more....
 </div>
 </div>